 Is UV Light Worth It?

-You may be thinking that since you already have HEPA or activated carbon filters in your home, the installation of a UV-C light air conditioner can be a bit too much.
+You may be thinking that since you already have MERV 13 filters in your home, the installation of a UV-C light air conditioner can be a bit too much.
 But having these two systems work in tandem might as well be worth it.

-HEPA or activated carbon filters are specialized filters meant to catch larger particles such as dust, pollen, and pet dander.
-While smaller particulates such as bacteria and mold which are less than 0.3 microns can be taken care of by your UV light.
+MERV 13 filters are specialized filters meant to catch larger particles such as dust, pollen, and pet dander.
+While some bacteria and mold which are less than 0.3 microns can be killed by your UV light.

 Still, an additional level of air purification means extra cost.
 You can weigh the upfront price, installation, and upkeep costs and whether it suits you to have UV lights installed in your HVAC system.